 In the event of a claim, your self-drive hire policy will be reviewed prior to the renewal.
 This gives us the opportunity to market the policy and approach our panel of providers to secure you our most competitive premium.
 Claims from a hirer made under your self-drive hire policy should not impact your other personal motor policies.

 Yes.
-You must verify the hirer’s identity using a form of photo identity such as a passport and two recent utility bills (dated within 90 days) sent to the same address as on the driving icence.
+You must verify the hirer’s identity using a form of photo identity such as a passport and two recent utility bills (dated within 90 days) sent to the same address as on the driving licence.
 You also need to take a copy of their photocard driving licence and a rental agreement must be completed per hire per driver.
 We recommend all evidence obtained is kept for a two year period in addition to the rental agreement and proof of the hire deposit payment.

-One utility must be collected from each driver along with one other appropriate secondary proof of address, which must have the same address as the licence address.
+One utility bill must be collected from each driver along with one other appropriate secondary proof of address, which must have the same address as the licence address.
 Please refer to the Self-Drive Hire Process attachment.

 Yes.
 We realise that you need an insurance partner with a flexible and realistic approach to help you maximise value from your self-drive hire fleet.
 We contact the insurer directly and get a swift response so you won’t miss the opportunity to hire.